jkroepke/openvpn-auth-oauth2/docs/Configuration.md

     	If common names are too long, use md5/sha1 to hash them or omit to skip them.
 If omit, oauth2.validate.common-name does not work anymore.
 Values: [plain,omit] (env: CONFIG_OPENVPN_COMMON__NAME_MODE) (default "plain")
   --openvpn.password value
     	openvpn management interface password.
 If argument starts with file:// it reads the secret from a file. (env: CONFIG_OPENVPN_PASSWORD)
+  --provider.google.admin-email string
+    	Admin email for service account to impersonate for google admin api.
+Used, if oauth2.validate.groups is set. (env: CONFIG_PROVIDER_GOOGLE_ADMIN__EMAIL)
+  --provider.google.impersonate-account string
+    	Service account to impersonate if Default Application Credentials used.
+Used, if oauth2.validate.groups is set. (env: CONFIG_PROVIDER_GOOGLE_IMPERSONATE__ACCOUNT)
+  --provider.google.service-account-config value
+    	Path to service account config for google admin api.
+Required, if oauth2.validate.groups is set.
+If argument starts with file:// it reads the secret from a file. (env: CONFIG_PROVIDER_GOOGLE_SERVICE__ACCOUNT__CONFIG)
   --version
     	show version
 ```